Clinery1/zLox-treewalk/READMD.md

 I try to stay mostly faithful to the book with naming, functions, etc., but I put my own spin on some of the stuff like parsing.

+## A note about managing memory
+Lox is canonically a garbage collected language, but Zig is a manually managed language.
+I have not and will not write a GC for the jLox translation, so how does it not leak memory?

+### Aside
+I am using the `std.heap.GeneralPurposeAllocator` which has leak detection, so I do know when there is a leak.
+I have done minimal testing, but what I have done shows all good signs.

+### Explanation
+Through carefully managing the flow of ownership (a lot easier to do in Rust), I can know that certain values get destroyed at specific points while others carry on.
+From there its just making sure the appropriate structures get deallocated when they are no longer needed and we are left with no leaks.

+One major example are expression intermediate values.
+These are actually allocated through an arena (if needed e.g., strings).
+The final result of the expression computation is then reallocated with the program "global" allocator to be used elsewhere (or immediately discarded) and the arena is cleared.

 # List of differences to the book